y-aoub/rag_qa_system/README.md

 ## Overview

-This project is a technical assessment that consists of implementing a RAG-based chatbot system to QA data from eLife and BioRxiv. (deployed here: https://ifqeuyddicvujnpsubx9bc.streamlit.app/)
+This project is a technical assessment that consists of implementing a RAG-based chatbot system to QA data from eLife and BioRxiv (deployed here: https://ifqeuyddicvujnpsubx9bc.streamlit.app/).

 ### Packages and Models